mad-lab-fau/gaitmap/README.md

 Note, that we only support the `pomegranate` version `>=0.14.2,<=0.14.6` and that `pomegrante` is not compatible with Python 3.10.

+We are working on upgrading to a newer version of `pomegranate`, but this is not a priority at the moment.
+You can track the progress in the [pull request](https://github.com/mad-lab-fau/gaitmap/pull/20).

 ### Supported Python versions